 Written in the fall of 1981 and spring of 1982 when I was a freshman at Oklahoma University, this document is published here as an insight into my philosophy when I was 18.
-Key influences: Richard Bach, tenth English teacher Gil Hernandez.
+Key influences: Richard Bach, and tenth English teacher Gil Hernandez.

 Each individual is free to do anything.